Don’t shoot, I’m a human!

 The bosses however, they’re cool as fuck.

-The G Larvae, is the first Scenario main boss, you’ll fight this multiple times in different forms, and just looks like a blob.
+The G Larvae, is the first Scenario main boss, you’ll fight this multiple times in different forms, and more often than not looks like a blob with a big eye.

-William Birkin, the scientist behind the G-Virus, injects himself, and slowly becomes more badass.
+William Birkin, the scientist behind the G-Virus, injects himself, and slowly becomes more badass as he mutates further (gaining more glowy eyes).
 Each time you “kill” him, he sheds his skin, and becomes more Tyranty, and then more blobby.
-You will fight him differing amounts depending on your scenario, but he does make up the last boss on Scenario A, and the last boss on Scenario B. Although, the real “final” boss on B, is the evolved T-003 (VINE OF HIM).
+You will fight him differing amounts depending on your scenario, but he does make up the last boss on Scenario A, and the last boss on Scenario B. Although, the real “final” boss on B, is the evolved T-003.

-As I have said, the FMVs are pretty poor, for the time, they were alright, I guess, but comparing to Nemesis, they are terrible.
+As I have said, the FMVs are pretty poor, for the time, they were alright, I guess, but comparing RE2 to Nemesis, they are pretty poor.

 Despite that, the rest of the game looks good.
-The pre-rendered backgrounds are vibrant, and really add to the atmosphere, the character models still hold up relatively well, and the enemies look ok.
+The pre-rendered backgrounds hold up enough with enough detail considering the restraints of the system, and really add to the atmosphere, the character models still hold up relatively well.

 Like REBirth, there isn’t anything “wrong” with the game.
 The technology they had at the time is a little dated, but the game still plays well.
 You are missing some features such as a quick turn, but this is understandable.
 The game was new, and Capcom were still experimenting with the formula.